Could the slow burn of languishing be the next big threat to employee engagement and wellness?

-Taking the right steps can shift languishing to flourishing – connection, engagement, and socialisation are key.
+Taking the right steps can shift languishing to flourishing – connection, engagement, and socialization are key.

 8. Engagement, engagement, engagement

 Recent Business Review research indicates that 43% of HR leaders are renewing their focus on employee engagement.
 And even when we used to be physically at work for most of the week, employee engagement didn’t always come easy.
-A hybrid working model will make employee engagement the equivalent of conquering Everest – so doing it with the right training and tools is essential.
+A hybrid working model will make employee engagement the equivalent of conquering Everest – so it is essential to do it with the right training and tools.